caizyy/multi-tab/README.md

 # multi-tab
 This is a simple cli that allows you to create and manage lists of URLs.
 You can use it to keep track of your favorite websites, or to organize URLs for a particular project or topic.
-Installation
+#Installation
-Clone the repository or download the code.
+Clone the repository or download the code.<br>
 Install the dependencies by running npm install in the project directory.
 Usage
 To start the program, run the following command: